enigma-io/boundless/packages/boundless-tokenized-input/README.md

 ### Props

-- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.ui-tokenfield-wrapper` node
+- any [React-supported attribute](https://facebook.github.io/react/docs/tags-and-attributes.html#html-attributes); applied to the `.b-tokenfield-wrapper` node

 - all props accepted by [`Typeahead`](Typeahead/README.md)
 - all props accepted by [`Input`](../Input/README.md)